top of page

 Headline AI Statistics

-• The global AI market is worth approximately US$371–391 billion in 2025.
+• The global AI market is projected to exceed $300 billion in 2025, with strong continued growth expected.

-• The AI software market is forecasted at US$174.1 billion in 2025, growing at ~25% per year through 2030.
+• The broader AI software market is forecast to grow at 20%+ annually through to 2030.

 it support sheffield